The junta overthrew the government they represented. What happens next for Myanmar's diplomats in limbo? - KESQ

 When two diplomats in Tokyo condemned the military violence, they were fired by the junta, local media reported.
 The Japanese foreign ministry said in a press conference that the Myanmar embassy invalidated their passports.

-But while the German government is supporting Chaw Kalyar and her colleagues by allowing them to keep their diplomatic status in the country — at least for now — many defector diplomats are in limbo.
+But while the German government is supporting Chaw Kalyar and her colleagues by allowing them to keep their diplomatic status in the country — at least for now — many defector diplomats have less clarity.
 Japan’s foreign ministry said in May that it had not yet decided how to respond.
-Foreign Minister Toshimitsu Motegi said at the time that their residency status had not yet been canceled, and a foreign ministry official said last week that there had been no progress on their case since May.
+Foreign Minister Toshimitsu Motegi said at the time that their residency status had not yet been canceled, and a foreign ministry official said last week there had been no progress on their case since May.

 When Myanmar’s ambassador to South Korea stayed silent on the unfolding coup, some people in that country’s 20,000-strong Myanmar community grew frustrated.
 The Myanmar Junta Denouncement Committee — which supports the civil disobedience movement — contacted the ambassador and asked him to “stand on the side of the people.”